arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-opta-modbus-tcp/content.md

 ![Connecting the board](assets/connect.png)

-The device will show its activation status, in this case, **No License** as is the first time we are using it with the PLC IDE.
+The device will show its activation status, in this case, **No License** as it is the first time using it with the PLC IDE.
 To activate it, paste the **product key** you bought in the highlighted box and click on **Activate**.

 ![Activation process](assets/activate.png)

 After that, the status should say **OK**, and now you are ready to start programming the Portenta Machine Control with the PLC IDE.

-If want to learn more about the PLC IDE first setup, continue reading this [detailed guide](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license/#6-license-activation-with-product-key-portenta-machine-control).
+To learn more about the PLC IDE first setup, continue reading this [detailed guide](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license/#6-license-activation-with-product-key-portenta-machine-control).

 #### Modbus TCP - Server
 For the Modbus TCP configuration, on the **resources tab** go to the **Ethernet** section.
 As noticed, the Modbus TCP Slave mode is always enabled, so you don't have to make any changes.